OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 There are several indicators that indicate the device in question is being emulated.
 While all of these API calls could be hooked, this provides a modest first line of defense.

-The first set of indicaters stem from the build.prop file
+The first set of indicators stem from the build.prop file

 ```
 API Method          Value           Meaning